kiran-savekar/Text-to-speech-recognition/README.md

 # javascript-mini-project

-A text to speech app for non-verbal people.
-Pre-made buttons and custom text speech.
-This project uses the Web Speech API.
+# Project Title :- Speech to text conversion and guess whether the number is prime number or not.

 # Project Specifications